CTF-handbooks/map-tester-handbook/tester-handbook.md

     * PR includes the following files: map.mts, map.conf, and screenshot.png

 ### -sniper-'s message contents
 You can test any map anytime.
-It is recommended to first test Pull requests with `Review required` label because other maps usually already have bugs/issues.
+It is recommended to first test Pull requests with a `Review required` label because other maps usually already have bugs/issues.

 What should map tester look for?
 Issues or bugs such as:

 - First map tester should check if map works in CTF game.
 - Map should be unique and not similar to other maps.
 So this means that most of plain maps will be rejected if they are not interesting.
-The design of a map should encourage differing game play and tactics.
+The design of a map should encourage differing gameplay and tactics.
 - It should be fun to play on it.
-- Maps shouldn't be glitchy (ie: no holes which lead into void, no wrongly placed barriers).
+- Maps shouldn't be glitchy (i.e., no holes which lead into voids, no wrongly placed barriers).
 Barriers should be placed properly, red barrier should disappear on match start.
 - Maps should not contain not-supported blocks (such as chests, rails, butterflies...).
 If there is not-supported block on a map, you will see red error in chat, starting with `Failed to resolve node name...`
 - Map must have a **valid Free Software/Open Source license** .
 There should be a line in `map.conf`:` license = <license_name>`
 - Maps should be reasonably balanced - i.e.: two team of equal ability would have the same chance of winning.
 One team should not have advantage (for example more ores, better position...).